 Lucinda thought, Perfect in their outward displays, but greatly lacking in essentials.
 “If you hold no objections, Your Grace, I would care to speak to the reasons for my calling upon you.”

 “By all means.”
 The duke leaned back into the chair’s cushions.
 “I am your servant.”

-The nerves she had tamped down had roared to life again.
+The nerves she had earlier tamped down had roared to life again.
 A thousand frightening scenarios flitted through her brain.
 Purposefully, Lucinda took another sip of the tea.
 It really was quite lovely to taste the bitter leaves.
 Setting the cup on the tray, she caught Fowler’s gaze and held it.
 “Some three months past, I was presented a most difficult situation.
-I opened the door to my let rooms to find a small boy setting upon the threshold.
-There were no adults about and upon investigation, no one knew of how the child came to waiting outside my quarters.”
+I opened the door to my let rooms to find a small boy sitting upon the threshold.
+There were no adults about and upon investigation, no one knew of how the child came to be waiting outside my quarters.”

 “Was there no identification?”
 Thornhill inquired earnestly.

 Lucinda set her shoulders in a stiff slant.
 She dreaded what was to come, but the duke would accept nothing less than the absolute facts.
 “Only a note pinned to the child’s jacket.”
 When the duke did not respond, she continued.
 “The note announced the child to be Matthew’s.
 By his wife, a woman he had married in ’09, some two years before he returned to Devon for the pronouncing of our vows.”
 Lucinda kept part of the truth as her own special torment.
 She did not tell him the complete facts of the child’s mother, that the woman was a Jewess.

 The duke appeared perplexed.
 “How may that be so?
 You are telling me, Matthew Warren took another without his parents’ knowledge?”